 Academic engagement is a multifaceted concept and the impact of stress on AE has been evaluated in different ways across studies.
 Some studies have investigated academic performance as a whole, while others have focused more specifically at impacts of stress on mood, executive functioning, memory, and mental health.
 Lloyd et al. (1980) investigated life events (e.g. “change in line of work”) and found them to be negatively related to academic performance.
 Essentially, academic performance worsened as stress events increased.
 Interestingly, they identified a threshold (12 items) at which life events began to show detrimental impacts.
 In a more recent example of the impact of stress on academic performance measures, Vaez and Laflamme (2008) found that some aspects of stress were associated with lower graduation rates.
 Even early life stress has shown long-term effects on memory, emotional regulation, executive functioning, and cognitive performance (Pechtel & Pizzagalli, 2011).
 Although the body of research specifically pertaining to the effects of stress on achievement/academic engagement is sparse, especially in more recent years, the research is more prolific when looking into mood, behaviors, and other related aspects of academic engagement.

 Research has also shown that stress has a detrimental impact on symptoms of depression.
-In this regard, a study by Legget et al. (2016) tested the association between stressful life events and depression and found a significant correlation between the two.
+In this regard, Legget et al. (2016) found a significant association between stressful life events and depression.
 To elucidate the mechanism of that relationship further, sleep was evaluated as a moderator.
 Results indicated an interaction effect, whereby sleep influenced the likelihood of depressive symptoms by moderating the impact of stress events.
 In the same study, having quality sleep led to less risk for depressive symptoms when stressful life events were elevated.
 As the authors explained, “Sleeping restfully may allow individuals the rejuvenation needed to manage stress adaptively and reduce depressive symptom burden.
 Further, this association shows that stressors and risk factors may not always act independently of one another, and intervening on one risk factor, such as sleep disturbance, may have a positive impact on the entire pathway of biopsychosocial risk to depressive symptoms” (pp. 125).
 Also related to the effects of stress on mental health, stressful life events have been found to predict factors of psychological well-being such as global self-concept (McCullough et al., 2000).

-McKnight et al. (2002), investigated how SLEs impact a student’s internalizing and externalizing behavior.
+McKnight et al. (2002) investigated how SLEs impact a student’s internalizing and externalizing behavior.
 More specifically, they examined the potential moderating and mediating effects of life satisfaction on this relationship.
 Study findings indicated several associations with increased SLEs, including a decrease in life satisfaction, an increase in both externalizing and internalizing negative behaviors, and a mediating effect of life satisfaction on maladaptive behaviors.
 Although a significant mediator, life satisfaction was not found to be a moderator in that relationship.

 Such an outcome is expected based on the notion